Marzogh/GPS-Locked-Treasure-Box/README.md

 This puzzle box was made as a present for a cousin's wedding.
 The sole purpose of this box is to take the newlyweds on a a number of 'quests' to locations that are important to them.
 Once they have fulfilled all their quests, the box opens to reveal a small gift inside - however, as in life, it is the journey that counts, not the destination. :)

-Once opened, the box will stay open unless reset, and just count up from the wedding date and display the time elapsed since the wedding everytime it is activated.
+Once opened, the box will stay open unless reset, and just count up from the wedding date and display the time elapsed since the wedding every time it is activated.

 ####Bill of Materials (Prices in AUD)
 * Arduino Pro-mini clone                -       $6